Top 12 holiday marketing ideas for retail

 9. Be clever with your digital marketing

 Remember that digital marketing is much more than just your website.
-Be smart with your marketing and remember that clever vacation marketing ideas coupled with the right technology can be far more effective than throwing money at ill-conceived marketing campaigns.
+Be smart with your marketing and remember that clever holiday marketing ideas coupled with the right technology can be far more effective than throwing money at ill-conceived marketing campaigns.

 Use social media to drive marketing.
 It’s free and effective when done well.
 But don't just give people a sales pitch for your product.
 Instead, think about generating timely, useful and engaging conversations, for example, “What are the top three items on your Christmas shopping list this year?”